laurenbmarch/PeaceOfMind/README.md

 * Country

 ## :microscope: Testing the API
 We used Postman to test our project and identify areas in need of debugging.
-Our biggest challenge was trying to find a
+Our biggest challenge included finding a way to connect individual therapsits to one or more office locations.
+We eventually created another table called